Coronavirus in sub-Saharan Africa: A week in review | DW | 07.03.2020

 The Tanzania Football Federation asks players not to shake hands at matches, media reports say.

-Italy has been the European country that's hardest hit by the virus, with more than 4,500 infections and close to 200 deaths
+Italy has been Europe's hardest-hit country, with more than 4,500 COVID-19 infections and close to 200 deaths

 March 3